forotan1/StreamingPlayer/README.md

+<h1> Hey there!
+I'm Musa 👋 </h1>
-# this is my first Android project it mean it has many bugs
-i am working on this project just for learning purpose
+this is my first Android project, it means it has many bugs I am working on this project just for learning purpose
+<h3> Features and detail </h3>

+- online Streaming player based with google exoPlayer library which is able to play almost all audio and video code.
+- It contains recyclerView and cardView layout.
+- firebase  Database server for fetching media links
+- SQLite database where user can store links of media on device local memory its a fork of this project https://github.com/RonnyKibet1/Android-SQLite-and-Recyclerview

+<h3> Features which will be added in future updates </h3>

-#Feature and detail of the project
+- PIP ( picture in picture) in and out of the App
-online Streaming player based with google exoPlayer library it mean you can play almost all audio and video format with this player. recyclerView and cardView layout firebase  for fetching IPTV  links from server which provide by me and those links which I past in server all r free IPTV links which are available in internet and used SQLite database actually modified this project https://github.com/RonnyKibet1/Android-SQLite-and-Recyclerview where user can save any link in local memory of device on their own choice.
+- Intro or welcome screen
+-  localization within App
+-  Dark and light mode